Erich Seidel (ophthalmologist)

 Erich Seidel (1882–1946) was a German ophthalmologist known for his studies in the field of glaucoma, ocular anesthesia and aqueous humor dynamics.
 Seidel test and Seidel's scotoma are named after him.

 Biography

-Erich Seidel was born on 1882 December 30 at Apolda, Thüringen, Germany.
+Erich Seidel was born on December 30, 1882 in Apolda, Saxe-Weimar-Eisenach, in the German Empire (today Thuringia, Germany).

 He received MD from Jena in 1907 (Topic: über die Lidbildung mittels übertragener stiellser Hautlappen (eyelid formation by means of transferred skin flaps)).
-After specialising in Ophthalmology during 1907-1910, he began working as an assistant at the University of Heidelberg Eye Clinic in 1910 and was appointed Head Physician in 1916 and Ausserordentlicher Professor in 1919.
+After specialising in Ophthalmology during 1907–1910, he began working as an assistant at the University of Heidelberg Eye Clinic in 1910 and was appointed Head Physician in 1916 and Ausserordentlicher Professor in 1919.
 In 1935 he was offered to join at the University of Gottingen, but he rejected.

 Receiving habitation in Heidelberg in 1914, his inaugural address was on the problems of spectacle glasses and solutions through modern spectacle optics.

-He spent his last days in Jene, East Germany.
+He spent his last days in Jena, in the Soviet occupation zone in Germany.
 He died on February 26, 1946.